-Changing laws, regulations and standards relating to corporate governance and public disclosure, including the Dodd-Frank Wall Street Reform, Consumer Protection Act, Jumpstart our Business Startups Act of 2012, and the rules and regulations promulgated thereunder, the Sarbanes-Oxley Act and SEC regulations, have created uncertainty for public companies and significantly increased the costs and risks associated with accessing the U.S. public markets.
+Changing laws, regulations and standards relating to corporate governance and public disclosure, including the Dodd-Frank Wall Street Reform and Consumer Protection Act and the rules and regulations promulgated thereunder, the Sarbanes-Oxley Act and SEC regulations, have created uncertainty for public companies and significantly increased the costs and risks associated with accessing the U.S. public markets.
 Our management team will need to devote significant time and financial resources to comply with both existing and evolving standards for public companies, which will lead to increased general and administrative expenses and a diversion of management time and attention from revenue generating activities to compliance activities.

-Because we are quoted on the OTCBB and the OTCQB instead of a national securities exchange in the United States, our U.S. investors may have more difficulty selling their stock or experience negative volatility on the market price of our stock in the United States.
+Because we are quoted on the OTCQB instead of a national securities exchange in the United States, our U.S. investors may have more difficulty selling their stock or experience negative volatility on the market price of our stock in the United States.

-In the United States, our common shares are quoted on the OTCBB and the OTCQB.
-The OTCBB and the OTCQB can be highly illiquid, in part because they do not have a national quotation system by which potential investors can follow the market price of shares except through information received and generated by a limited number of broker-dealers that make markets in particular stocks.
-There is a greater chance of volatility for securities that trade on the OTCBB or the OTCQB as compared to a national securities exchange in the United States, such as the New York Stock Exchange, the NASDAQ Stock Market or the NYSE MKT.
+In the United States, our common shares are quoted on the OTCQB.
+The OTCQB can be highly illiquid, in part because it does not have a national quotation system by which potential investors can follow the market price of shares except through information received and generated by a limited number of broker-dealers that make markets in particular stocks.
+There is a greater chance of volatility for securities that trade on the OTCQB as compared to a national securities exchange in the United States, such as the New York Stock Exchange, the NASDAQ Stock Market or the NYSE Amex.
 This volatility may be caused by a variety of factors, including the lack of readily available price quotations, the absence of consistent administrative supervision of bid and ask quotations, lower trading volume, and market conditions.
 U.S. investors in our common shares may experience high fluctuations in the market price and volume of the trading market for our securities.
 These fluctuations, when they occur, have a negative effect on the market price for our common shares.
 Accordingly, our U.S. shareholders may not be able to realize a fair price from their shares when they determine to sell them or may have to hold them for a substantial period of time until the market for our common shares improves.

-In addition to being quoted on the OTCBB and the OTCQB, on June 16, 2011, our common shares commenced trading on the Toronto Stock Exchange ("TSX"), Canada's national stock exchange, under the symbol EGZ.
+In addition to being quoted on the OTCQB, on June 16, 2011, our common shares commenced trading on the Toronto Stock Exchange ("TSX"), Canada's national stock exchange, under the symbol EGZ.
 From May 5, 2010 to June 15, 2011, our common shares traded on the TSX - Venture Exchange.
 Our common shares are also listed on the Frankfurt Exchange under the symbol YE5.